PFLAG cares about you. If you are considering suicide, read this first

 But, I made it.
 You can too.
 Life is hard sometimes.
 It's not fair that queer teens have to survive an interminable amount of crap, but today more than ever it is possible to make it through.
 Life always seems to get better the more you cope and learn from hardship.
 Get help if you need it.
 Talk to someone.

 The Trevor Talkline

 The Trevor Talkline was established in August of 1998 and is a suicide talkline for gay/lesbian/questioning youth.
-It's a toll free talkline, which means it's free and no evidence that you made the call will show up on the phone bill.
+It's free and no evidence that you made the call will show up on the phone bill.
 Confidentiality is a top priority.
-The counselors at the talkline are are trained to deal with any kind of crisis.
-All are trained in gay and lesbian/confused/questioning and coming out issues; all are non judgmental; they will not make any judgments on you regardless of how you identify your sexuality or even if you can't identify it.
+The counselors at the talk line are trained to deal with any kind of crisis.
+All are trained in gay+/confused/questioning and coming out issues; all are non judgmental; they will not make any judgments on you regardless of how you identify your sexuality and/or gender, even if you can't identify it.
 According to Mary Graber, a crisis counselor who works at the talkline, here is what happens when someone calls:

 The first thing the counselor does is ask questions in order to understand how high a risk of suicide there is.
 They ask questions like "Do you feel like killing yourself?" and, if so, they will ask, "Have you ever made an attempt before at killing yourself?"
 Usually someone who has made a previous attempt is at higher risk.
 They will also ask "Do you have a plan of how to kill yourself?"
 Usually someone who has a plan about how they are going to kill themselves is at an even higher risk.

 The counselor will ask questions that try to get at why you are feeling like killing yourself.
 Some reasons are: